breburdaTom/hello-world/README.md

 I took the challenge with a smile on my face and lot of new energy.
 So to sum up, currently after some team discussions we selected completely different tools than I was used to (core concepts are teh same anyway) and I - with some assistance from other colleagues - am building an internal test automation project from scratch.
 Pretty cool if you ask me...
 I haven't thought this would happen not even 3 months ago.

 Quite curious what will happen just within the next year.
 Time will show.

+...

+// log entry Nov 2022

+Big LOL - I don't work for that small czech SW studio mentioned in previous entry anymore.
+There was a lot confusion on management level and just overall immaturity of the company.
+I also realized I need to work in an international and diverse environment, because everybody has much broader scope of general knowledge.
+It wasn't the case in a small Czech pond.
+So I moved on.

+But I am glad for that short, 8 month experience.
+I learned a lot.
+Both hard skills AND soft skills.
+I learned a bit about myself, too.
+I now work for a larger US based SW company.
+We make software for data analytics, B2B focued.
+Current hurdles are transfering all the legacy products into their cloud versions and start selling it as SaaS.

+Of course, my area of focus shifted completely to something else.
+The skills I gained at my previous jobs helped me a lot to get through the hiring process here, so it's another proof that nothing is useless.
+However, I feel like a junior associate again.
+I haven't done any coding since June.
+Now it starts to look I should be doing something soon, but in Python (ew!).
+So another language for me to partially learn and never master.

+Other than that I am learning about cloud, kubernetes and lot of other stuff.
+I love it, it's kinda back to that devops direction I wanted a year ago, but not quite.
+And it's like 10x more complex than anything I was used to.
+All in all it's very interesting.
+The pace is slower, I haven't decided if it's good or bad yet.
+The culture is amazing, I love my colleagues.
+Seems like this is finally the place where I could stay for longer.
+But whenever I think so, it never happens.
+It will be funny writing the next log entry in a few months or so...